bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 8: Dynamic Programming
 _Oct 17-21_

-This week we introduce the technique called _dynamic programming_ and see it at work on  three problems: Fibonacci, board game and rod cutting.
+We introduce the technique called _dynamic programming_ and see it at work on  three problems: Fibonacci, board game and rod cutting.

 __Objectives:__
 * Understand  the basic principles of dynamic programming